imorpha/notes/content/References/Improved Translation of “Communications with Zettelkastens” • Zettelkasten Method.md

 - Compared to this structure that offers actualizable connection possibilities, the relevance of the actual content of the note subsides.
 Much of it quickly becomes useless or is unusable for a concrete occasion.
 That is true for both collected quotes, which are only worth collecting when they are exceptionally concise, and for your own thoughts. ^d4016824

 - Scientific publications thus don’t emerge, at least from my experience, by copying the note content that was intended for publishing.
 The communication with the Zettelkasten becomes productive only on more abstract way, namely on the sphere of communicative relationing of relations.
-And it becomes productive only in the moment of evaluation, meaning time-bound and highly incidentally.
+And it becomes productive only in the moment of evaluation, meaning time-bound and highly incidentally. ^871da5c3

-###  ^066d4ebd
+- IV. ^2041e16a

 - But if you think in evolutionary models, randomness has a prominent role.
 [9](#fn9) Without it, nothing progresses anyhow. ^2b2a3a1e